MorganKryze/Emails-Signature-Generator-Website/README.md

 - Custom the font
 - Custom the color
-- Custom the html template
+- Choose the html template
 - Add more social media
 - Add more email clients
 - Add more languages
-- Add informative popups or banners for issues or warnings
+- ~~Add informative popups or banners for issues or warnings~~

 ## Contributing